FHIR/sql-on-fhir-v2/input/pagecontent/layers.md

 the underlying annotation layer.

 We will fully define View Definitions in a section below, as that is the central aspect of this specification.
-View runners will be specific to the annotation layer they use.
-Each annotation layer may have one or more corresponding view runners, but a given View Definition can be run by many runners over many annotation layers.
+View Runners will be specific to the annotation layer they use.
+Each data layer may have one or more corresponding view runners, but a given View Definition can be run by many runners over many annotation layers.